 Currently, the augmented reality experiences built with our augmented reality creator can be retrieved by the Overly app only.
 Make sure to download the app to test your creations, as well as let your end-users know that they can retrieve the content via our app.

-- Download the Overly app on your mobile via Google Store, Apple Play or follow this link: overlyapp.com/get
+- Download the Overly app on your mobile via Google Store, Apple Play or open this link on your mobile.

 - We also offer augmented reality demo case studies that you can have a look at and trial for inspiration